Demazure crystals for flagged key polynomials: Insertion algorithms

 \subsection{Weak EG recording tableaux}

-This section introduces a recording tableau $\hat Q(\rho^{(\bullet)})$ for weak EG insertion which slightly generalizes constructions in \cite{Assaf19,AS}.
+This section introduces a recording tableau $\hat Q(\rho^{(\bullet)})$ for the weak EG insertion which slightly generalizes constructions in \cite{Assaf19, AS}.
 These references defined $\hat Q(\rho^{(\bullet)})$ when $\rho^{(\bullet)}$ is either the trivial factorization or bounded by the standard flag.
-Here, we extend the definition of the recording tableau for arbitrary flagged factorizations.
-Some arguments are required to check that our recording tableaux are indeed flagged key tableaux.
+Here, we extend to arbitrary flagged factorizations.